ranginui/ranginui.github.io/testimonials.md

 Perhaps the most fragile person in the world

 > I was just saying that white women are women of colour too when a blinding pain exploded in the back of my head.
-As I fell to the ground I saw someone holding a pouwhenua and they yelled "colour that".
+As I fell to the ground I saw someone holding a pouwhenua and they yelled "so what colour is that? ".

 A racist politician dog whistling the white supremacists.